 Being a plant parent has become super trendy.
 Even if dad doesn’t have a green thumb, The Sill’s monthly subscription will make it easy to foster his love of plants.
 Choose from low light to beginner to pro, and this subscription provides the recipient with a new plant and planter each month.
 Choose between four planter colors, which the recipient can change over time, and the delivery is sure to provide greenery and home decor.

 Have you ever seen your dad clean his water bottle?
 Probably not, so this Larq option should be on the list of gift options for him.
 The self-cleaning water bottle has an LED light that not only purifies the water, but also the actual bottle.
 The bottle’s self-cleaning mode turns on every two hours.
 Also, the contents in the bottle will stay cold for 24 hours or hot for 12 hours.
 This 17 ounce container is truly a no-brainer bottle that stays clean and will keep dad hydrated.

-A desk should always have some sort of character mixed in with the electronics and necessary paperwork.
+Even a small work space or desk should have some sort of character mixed in with the electronics and necessary paperwork.
 This bit of sand art is visually pleasing but also mesmerizing.
 Slightly tilting the frame creates a new portrait of deserts, sands, and smoke.
-This is such a gorgeous addition to any desk or tabletop.
-Just make sure dad doesn’t get too distract by its beauty and wonder.
+This is such a gorgeous addition to any office space or tabletop.
+Just make sure dad doesn’t get too distracted by its beauty and wonder.

-Best for Beer Lovers: Mr. Beer Craft Beer Making Kit
+Mr. Beer American Golden Ale Complete Beer Making Kit